PISA: An Adversarial Approach To Comparing Task Graph Scheduling Algorithms: Conclusion

 \section{Conclusion}

 In this paper, we presented \FrameworkName, a Python framework for running, evaluating, and comparing task scheduling algorithms.
 We evaluated \NumAlgorithms of the scheduling algorithms implemented in \FrameworkName on \NumDatasets datasets and demonstrated how our proposed adversarial analysis method, \AAName, provides useful information that traditional benchmarking does not.
-We also explored how \AAName can be used for application-specific scenarios where system designers have some idea of what the target task graphs and compute networks look like ahead of time.
-We show that, even for this restricted case, \AAName is successful in identifying performance boundaries between task scheduling algorithms that the traditional benchmarking approach is not.
+We showed that many algorithms that appear to perform well on benchmarking datasets can perform poorly on adversarially chosen problem instances, effectively presenting new lower bounds on the worst-case performance of algorithms compared to popular baselines.
+We showed that \AAName's effectiveness extends even to highly restricted, application-specific scenarios.
+We observed that there exist problem instances where HEFT, a popular task scheduling algorithm, can perform significantly worse than FastestNode, a very simple, generally quite poor scheduling algorithm.
+Applying this kind of analysis to other pairs of algorithms and exploring how it might be automated is an important and interesting direction for future work.

-There are many directions for future work.
+There are many other directions for future work as well.
 First, we plan to extend \FrameworkName to include more algorithms and datasets.
-Another logical next step is to extend \FrameworkName and the adversarial analysis method to support other problem variants.
+Another logical next step is to extend \FrameworkName and \AAName to support other problem variants (e.g., throughput maximization, energy minimization, etc.).
+We also plan to develop a framework for publishing the problem instances identified by \AAName so that other researchers can use them to evaluate their own algorithms.

 Due to our particular interest in task scheduling for dynamic environments, we plan to add support for stochastic problem instances (with stochastic task costs, data sizes, computation speeds, and communication costs).
 It would also be interesting to explore other meta-heuristics for adversarial analysis (e.g., genetic algorithms) and other performance metrics (e.g., throughput, energy consumption, cost, etc.).
+Some other directions that could be interesting to explore include ensemble methods (e.g., running multiple algorithms and choosing the best schedule) and online scheduling (e.g., scheduling tasks as they arrive).
 Finally, the application-specific scenario we explored in Section~\ref{sec:app-specific} suggests that an exploration into different methodologies for constructing and comparing hybrid scheduling algorithms using \AAName might be fruitful.